hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 :ref:`quick start guide<wice_t2_leuven>`.

-The jobs tab has three menus, 'Active Jobs', 'Job Composer' and 'Projects' (which we skip here, because at the time of this writing, it is still in development by the upstream):
+The jobs tab has three menus, 'Active Jobs', 'Job Composer' and 'Projects' (which we skip here, because at the time of this writing, it is still in development by the upstream).

 Active jobs
 -----------